pbeza/wildland-core/docs/processes/0001_Commit_message_formalization_and_enforcement.md

 ## Commit message formalization

+In commit message, the line length must be limited to 80 characters per line.
+This applies to all lines in the commit, including, but not limited to the list of fixes, features, and commit message itself.

 In the repository, all issues titles, pull request titles and commit messages must be prefixed with a tag.